-3. Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director' or a body that such person has a beneficial interest in the securities of') and the council - (a) under which goods or services are to be provided or works are to be executed, and (b) which has not been fully discharged If yes, please state details If none, please state 'no' 4.
-Land Any beneficial interest in land which is within the area of the council.
-"Land" excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or receive income.
-If yes, please state details if none, please state betails 5.
-Licences Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer If yes, please state dotails If nome, please state too'
+3. Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director' or a body that such person has a beneficial interest in the securities of") and the council - (a) under which goods or services are to be provided or works are to be executed, and (b) which has not been fully discharged If yes, please state details If none, please state 'no" 4.
+Land Any beneficial interest is land which is within the area of the council.
+"Land" excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners (alone or jointly with another) a right to occupy or to receive income.
+If yes, please state details if nome, please state 'no' 5.
+Licences Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer If yes, please state details If rishine, please state hor

 Corporate tenancies Any tenancy where (to the councillor's knowledge)- the landlord is the council; and the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-If yes, please state details If none, please state 'no' 7.
+If yes, please state details if none, please state 'no' 7.
 Securities Any beneficial interest in securities" of a body where- that body (to the councilior's knowledge) has a place of business or land in the area of the council; and either- the total nominal value of the securities" exceeds £25,000 or one hundredth of the total issued share capital of that body; or if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
-If yes, please state details If none, please state for